ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 }
 ```
 ### Create the SnakeYAML entry point
-The `org.yaml.snakeyaml.Yaml` Class is the entry point to the SnakeYAML API.
-The corresponding generated Ballerina object is `Yaml`.
+The `org.yaml.snakeyaml.Yaml` class is the entry point to the SnakeYAML API.
+The generated corresponding Ballerina object is `Yaml`.
 The `newYaml1()` function is mapped to the default constructor of the Java class.
 ```ballerina
 Yaml yaml = newYaml1();
 ```
 ###  Loads the YAML Document
-We'll be using the `org.yaml.snakeyaml.Yaml.load(InputStream is)` method to get a Java Map instance from the given InputStream.
+We'll be using the `org.yaml.snakeyaml.Yaml.load(InputStream is)` method to get a Java Map instance from the given `InputStream`.
 ```ballerina
 InputStream inputStream = check newFileInputStream3(filename);
 Object mapObj = yaml.load1(inputStream);